WHAT IS THE NEWS SOURCE DIVERSITY METER?

-WHICH TECHNOLOGIES DOES THE METER USE?
+WHICH TECHNOLOGIES DOES IT USE?

-WHAT DOES THE METER REVEAL?
+WHAT DOES IT REVEAL?

 MEASURING JOURNALISTIC CONTENT